abdulmahdi3/abdulmahdi3/README.md

 # 💫 About Me:
-⚡ Fun fact I want to be number one in cybersecurity.
+⚡ Fact I want to be number one in cybersecurity.

 ## 🌐 Socials: